About

 Our research examines the implications of question answering systems, knowledge graphs and other automated knowledge systems for society.
 Such systems are currently embedded in some of the world’s most popular technology such as smart search engines, smart speakers, smart watches and digital assistants in mobile phones.
 We ask questions of Q&A machines in order to highlight their hidden knowledge production processes, and to reimagine their design.

-Our Team
+Our Projects

 Heather Ford